-Cortisol Physiology and Obesity
+Cortisol physiology and obesity

-Obesity seems to cause elevated levels of cortisol due to either abnormal regulation of the HPA axis or possibly from peripheral modulations that are still only partially understood (Bjorntorp and Rosmond 2000).
+Obesity appears to elevate cortisol due to either abnormal regulation of the HPA axis or possibly from peripheral modulations that are still only partially understood.
 When using urinary output, most studies have reported elevated cortisol outputs in obese individuals (Bjorntorp and Rosmond 2000).
 However, once corrections have been performed controlling for body surface area, cortisol output has been found to be elevated in some (Murphy 1968), but not other studies (Mussig et al. 2008).
 Studies examining serum cortisol have found increased concentrations (Bjorntorp and Rosmond 2000).

 The chronic inflammation of obesity brings on a prolonged stress exposure (Johnson et al. 2012).
-Visceral fat releases pro-inflammatory cytokines such as interleukin-6, tumor necrosis factor- α , and other adipocytokines into the circulation, which stimulates both the sympathetic nervous system and cortisol release (Black 2006).
+Visceral fat releases pro-inflammatory cytokines such as interleukin-6. tumor necrosis factor-α, and other adipocytokines into the circulation, which stimulates both the sympathetic nervous system and cortisol release (Black 2006).
 This prolonged stress exposure can ultimately burn out the HPA axis, causing a compensatory increase of the sympathetic nervous system.
 Catecholamines have been found to be proportionally greater in obese individuals, leading to increased activity of the HPA axis evidenced by amplified secretion of corticotropin-releasing hormone, ACTH, and cortisol (Bjorntrop and Rosmond 2000).
-Visceral adipose tissue, due to its large number of glucocorticoid receptors (GRs), is also particularly responsive to the actions of glucocorticoids, which further accentuates adipocytes differentiation and lipid deposition (Fried et al. 1993).
-However, high levels of cortisol are followed by a decrease in the number of GRs in adipose tissue, which decreases lipolysis, further promoting the obese state (Matos et al. 2003).
+Visceral adipose tissue, due to its large number of glucocorticoid receptors (GRs), is also particularly responsive to the actions of glucocorticoids, which further accentuates adipocyte differentiation and lipid deposition (Fried et al. 1993).
+However, high levels of cortisol are followed by a decrease in the number of GRs in adipose tissue, which attenuates lipolysis, further promoting the obese state (Matos et al. 2003).

 Other possible mechanisms behind increased cortisol secretion in obese individuals are due to the enzymes located in peripheral tissues.
-The 11 β -hydroxysteroid dehydrogenase 2 (11 β -HSD2) enzyme converts cortisol to the less active cortisone, and is found in the kidney, adipose tissue, muscle and liver (Seckl 1997).
+The 11β-hydroxysteroid dehydrogenase 2 (11β-HSD2) enzyme converts cortisol to the less active cortisone, and is found in the kidney, adipose tissue, muscle and liver (Seckl 1997).
 Due to the large amounts of excess adipose tissue containing this enzyme in obese individuals, there could be increased peripheral inactivation and metabolic clearance of cortisol.
 This would ultimately lead to an increased cortisol secretion by the HPA axis due to the peripheral dysfunction of clearance rates (Andrews and Walker 1999).
-Other research suggests that the 11 β -hydroxysteroid dehydrogenase 1 (11 β -HSD1) enzyme, which reactivates cortisone to active cortisol, also appears to be tissue-specifically enhanced in obesity (Rask et al. 2001).
+Other research suggests that the 11β-hydroxysteroid dehydrogenase 1 (11β-HSD1) enzyme, which reactivates cortisone to active cortisol, also appears to be tissue-specifically enhanced in obesity (Rask et al. 2001).
 The dysregulation of peripheral cortisol enzymes appears to be one of the main causes of increased cortisol secretion of obesity.
-Obesity appears to have complex effects on cortisol and its biosynthesis pathways, which can lead to higher basal cortisol and a worsened obese state.
+Obesity appears to have complex effects on cortisol and its biosynthesis pathways, which can lead to higher basal cortisol and a worsened obese state (Fig. 2).

-Figure 2.
+Fig. 2.
 Cortisol physiology overview.

-Resistance Exercise and Obesity
+Resistance exercise and obesity

 REx, also known as strength training, dynamic strength training, or weight training, involves the voluntary activation of specific skeletal muscles against some form of external resistance.
-This external resistance is provided either by body mass, free weights, or a variety of exercise machines and implements done at variable intensities, volumes, and frequencies.
-Positive adaptations occur if a marginal overload stimulus, through increasing the intensity, volume or frequency of the lifting, is applied (Winett and Caripinelli 2001).
-If done correctly, REx is a safe, relatively simple activity, which does not necessarily involve using heavy weights, and takes minimal time (Carpinelli and Otto 1999).
+This external resistance is provided either by body mass, free weights, or a variety of exercise machines and implements done at variable volumes, and frequencies.
+Positive intensities, adaptations occur if a marginal overload stimulus, through increasing the intensity, volume or frequency of the lifting, is applied (Winett and Caripinelli 2001).
+If done correctly, REx is a safe, relatively simple activity, which does not necessarily involve using heavy weights, and takes minimal time (Carpinelli and Otto 1998).